nbaminh92/Binh_Orchard_Test/README.md

   * Put mock data "lorem ipsum" to test the scrollbar when the contents are too long.
 * **Latest News section**
   * Add a feature to reduce the length of the paragraph after reaching 3 lines and display 3 dots instead. (the code is commented at the moment to match the design)
-* **Animation/Effects**
-  * Top images slide in on page load.
-  * Click on any image to show its Modal popup.
-  * First top image shake for attention after a short period - commented
-  * Answer Your Body title reveal one after another and repeat
-  * Latest news item scale up on hover